mmbman/Katagiri/1986-03-14-Awakening-of-Faith-Talk-34.md

 So precepts: we can have the triple treasure, and three collective pure precepts, ten prohibitory precepts; this is...
 If you discuss about these precepts, always arguing, lots of arguing.
 “I like” or “I don't like,” and this is moral sense or not moral sense.
 I don't want to follow the formality, et cetera.
 I want to be free from those formalities, precepts, disciplines, et cetera.
 But how can you be free from?
 No way.
 But triple treasure, three collective pure precepts are something you just follow.
 That's all.
 I cannot push you to follow.
 I cannot give you any particular reason or particular way, intellectual or reasonable or moral way, to follow, in order to make you [satisfied].
 No. All you can do is, finally keep your mouth shut, just follow.
 That's it.
 This is the final goal.

 Why?
-In order to develop, in order to reach tathagata, Buddha's world.
+In order to develop, in order to reach tathāgata, Buddha's world.
 Peace, harmony.
 Nothing else.

 So, peaceful harmonious life is very simple.
 Very simple.
 That is what this mentions here: the finer of the fine nature of the consciousness.
 It's very subtle, perfect practice.
 That's simple practice always.

-This is abode of tathagata, Buddha's world.
+This is abode of tathāgata, Buddha's world.
 Okay?

-In other words, the tathagata...
+In other words, the tathāgata...
 Never mind, forget it.

 [...]